-Jerusalem: Apprehensions and worries coupled with bravado from Hamas and pledge to counter blows from the militant group from Israel heated up the atmosphere on the occasion of the October 7 attack anniversary.
+Jerusalem: Apprehensions and worries coupled with bravado from Hamas and a pledge to counter blows from the militant group by Israel heated the atmosphere on the occasion of the October 7 attack anniversary.

 As Israel remains on the edge on the anniversary of Hamas’s October 7 attack, Iranian Supreme Leader Ayatollah Khamenei warned on Sunday that Iran would launch attacks against Israel again if necessary.